jmiumv/FargateExample/README.md

 Broadly:
 * Two NodeJs microservices using AWS Fargate within a VPC we define.
 * An application load balancer.
 * AWS API Gateway integration backed by AWS Private Link.

+_Note: I have deployed this application to `us-west-2` region.
+As such, the readme lists example outputs and commands for `us-west-2`.
+If you would like to deploy this to any other region, alter the commands appropriately, update and replace code references from `us-west-2` to your desired region._

 ### Instructions